Michel'le: Personal life

-Michel'le met Dr. Dre, whose real name is Andre Romelle Young, at 16 years old when doing a vocal part for a group known as the World Class Wreckin' Cru.
+Michel'le met Dr. Dre, whose real name is Andre Romelle Young, at 16 years old when doing a vocal part for his group known as the World Class Wreckin' Cru.
 The song was titled as "Turn Off the Lights" and was released in 1987.
 It later peaked at No. 54 on the Billboard Charts.
 They began dating a few months after meeting one another.
-Michel'le was 16 and later turned 17 in December, and Dre, who had a baby on the way from a previous relationship, was 22.
 The couple later became engaged and had their son, Marcel, in February 1991.
-Marcel was Michel'le's first child and Dr. Dre's sixth.
-After their son was born, their relationship became more strained due to Dr. Dre's drinking, infidelity and volatile behavior.
+Marcel was Michel'le's first child and Dre's sixth.
+After their son was born, their relationship became more strained due to Dre's drinking, infidelity and volatile behavior.
 Michel'le has stated that Dre was physically abusive throughout their relationship.
 Her injuries included a broken nose (which she had to have surgically corrected), a cracked rib and five black eyes.
-She recalled on The Breakfast Club After one argument Dre shot at Michel'le, missing her by inches.
+She recalled on The Breakfast Club that during an argument, Dre shot at Michel'le, missing her by inches.
 She left the bullet in the door for him to see and said, "he never tried to shoot me anymore.
 Thank God.
 But the beatings were—it was a lot… His last wife, I just couldn't do it anymore.
 It's too much."
 She then began to self medicate with prescription pills and alcohol.
 Michel'le left Dre after she discovered that he was engaged to another woman.

 At her lowest point with Dre, Death Row Records CEO/co-founder Suge Knight stepped in to help get Michel'le clean by sending her to rehab.
 In 1999, Michel'le married Suge while he was in prison.
 She filed for divorce six years later.
 Michel'le discovered that her marriage to Suge was invalid through the divorce process because he was still married to his ex-wife Sharitha.
 Michel'le stated Suge hit her once, dislocating her jaw.
 They have a daughter, Bailei (b.
 2002).
 In 2009, Michel'le went to court over unpaid spousal and child support from Suge.

 In 2015, after Dre was criticized for omitting his past of abusing women in the film Straight Outta Compton, he issued a statement to The New York Times apologizing to the women he has hurt.
 Michel'le did not think the apology was genuine and said she believed he released the statement to protect his brand.
 "He apologized to the public.
-I don't think that was an apology to me, because if it was, he would've either called me without the public and said 'Michel'le, I am so sorry for what I did to you 20-something years ago,' that's an apology," she said.
+I don't think that was an apology to me, because if it was, he would've either called me without the public and said 'Michel'le, I am so sorry for what I did to you 20-something years ago,' that's an apology", she said.